September 4, 2022

 Whether you’re a beginner freelance writer and just getting your feet wet with writing pitches, or you’ve been writing for decades and want to compare your email pitch to another freelance writer’s to see if yours could be improved, this nine-step freelance pitching guide on how to write a pitch for an article on addressing ‘how do you write a pitch’ will help you write better freelance article pitches so you get paid writing gigs in one of these most profitable freelance writing niches of 2022.
 (After you press send, you’ll want to start reading over these freelance writing tips that will help you with how to write a good pitch over and over again.)

 Get to know the magazine sections before submitting a written pitch, the types of articles they feature, word counts, and whether they use research, expert interviews, first-person essays, infographics, and more.
 It’s usually advised to try to read the last three issues of a print magazine before sending your freelance pitch email over to an editor.
 Here’s how much time I spend researching articles for assignments.
-When it comes to applying skills on how to pitch an article to a website, I recommend freelancers sign up for that publication’s newsletters, follow their social feeds, and read their website daily or weekly to learn more about the types of topics they are covering, their tone, and the articles they are assigning.
-This will give you a leg up and help you with how to write a pitch email and send the best article pitch.
+When it comes to applying skills on how to pitch an article to a website, I recommend freelancers sign up for that publication’s newsletters, follow their social media feeds, and read their website daily or weekly to learn more about the types of topics they are covering, their tone, and the articles they are assigning.
+It can even be helpful to follow their LinkedIn page.
+That’s one of my eight LinkedIn tips for freelancers!
+Gathering all of this info about their audience will give you a leg up on freelance writer competition and help you send the best article pitch.

 Get freelance writing tips delivered to your inbox each week when you subscribe to my freelance newsletter.
 You’ll even get a FREE PDF with freelance advice as a thank you for subscribing!